some-things/kbk/README.md

 #### `cluster`

-Display node/host level cluster information.
+Display cluster information without the need for provisioning a cluster with `up`.

 ##### `summary`